lmorg/murex/docs/apis/readarray.md

 This is a function you would write when programming a _murex_ data-type.

 It's called by builtins to allow them to read data structures one array element at a time.

-The aim of this function is to allow builtins to support sequential reads (where)
+The purpose of this function is to allow builtins to support sequential reads (where possible) and also create a standard interface for builtins, thus allowing them to be data-type agnostic.

 ## Usage